Celularity (CELU)

 Share Issuance

-- In July 2021, Celularity completed a merger with GX Acquisition Corp. to become a publicly traded company, which generated approximately $138 million in gross proceeds.
+- In July 2021, Celularity completed a merger with GX Acquisition Corp. and a concurrent private placement investment in public equity (PIPE) financing, generating approximately $138 million in proceeds.

 Inbound Investments